World IBD Day 2022: 20 years of living with Ulcerative Colitis

 It’s the 19th of May today, which marks the end of Mental Health Awareness Week in the UK and the beginning of World IBD Day.
 I’ve decided to share this blog because I’ve lived with Ulcerative Colitis (a form of Inflammatory Bowel Disease) for 16 years and, as with most chronic illnesses, my mental health often takes a battering because of it.

-The crossover in dates gives me the perfect opportunity to talk about a depressive episode I suffered in 2018 whilst taking a course of Prednisolone steroids to treat my Ulcerative Colitis (UC), and the way I approached my most recent UC relapse in January 2019 whilst taking a “new” type of steroid called Cortiment.
+The crossover in dates gives me the perfect opportunity to talk about a depressive episode I suffered in 2018 whilst taking a course of Prednisolone steroids to treat my Ulcerative Colitis (UC), and the way I approached my most recent UC relapse in January 2019 whilst taking a different type of steroid called Cortiment.

 Firstly though, I’d like to focus on something positive.
 I’m happy to say my UC is currently in remission and I have minimal symptoms.
 This is most likely due to me starting a new treatment called Vedolizumab, which is a drip infusion that I go in to hospital for every two months.
 I am also taking a break from my 100mg daily dose of Azathioprine (an immunosuppressive drug) because my white blood count is too low.
 Whilst this could lead to a relapse, I can’t deny that my mood has generally improved, and the feeling of “heaviness” I sometimes experience in my head on this drug has become much lighter.